“The China Syndrome”, released on March 16, 1979, is a nuclear power plant disaster film.

-12 Days Later on March 28, 1979, the “Three Mile Island” nuclear power plant disaster occurred.
+On March 28, 1979, the “Three Mile Island” nuclear power plant disaster occurred.
+A detailed investigation is performed that concludes that there was a “partial meltdown”.

 The “China Syndrome” and “Three Mile Island” paralleled each other closely, both had the following:

-- Confusion over valve status due to a critical user interface problems.
+- Confusion over valve status due to a critical user interface problem.

 - Mechanical parts being stuck.